Uni Arge

-career
+Career

 Arge started is career with HB Tórshavn and made the first team in 1988.
 In June that year he came on as a substitute against IF from Fuglafjørður and scored shortly later.
 HB Tórshavn went on to win both the Championship and the Cup in 1988.
 Arge is the most scoring player in HB Tórshavn's history.
 He scored 182 goals in 232 matches and won the Championship three times and the Cup four times.
 HB were runners up in the League with Arge in the team four times and attended two more Cup finals, which they eventually lost.

 In 1998, he moved to Iceland to join Leiftur in Ólafsfjørður and later IA in Akranes.
 In Iceland he played 50 matches and scored 22 goals.
 With IA he won the Cup in 2000 becoming the first Faroese footballer to win the Cup abroad.
 Together with the famous Faroese goalkeeper, Jens Martin Knudsen, he also was a finalist in 1998 with Leiftur, which were defeated 2-0 by IBV.
 Returning from Iceland in 2001 he joined HB Tórshavn and retired in 2002.
 He made a memorable comeback in 2005 when he came on as a substitute against TB from Tvøroyri and scored a stunner after only 40 seconds.
 Arge has played several matches in the European Cup for HB, Leiftur and Akranes and scored against Apoel Nicosia in a 1–1 draw with HB in 1997.